kchen01/citySimulator/README.md

+## City Simulator

-This python program will display an animated simulation of a city that changes based on the inputted day of the year.
+This Python program will display an animation of a city that changes based on the inputted day of the year.

-To run the simulation, enter a month in string form when prompted and then a day of the month in integer form when prompted.
+To run, enter a month in string form when prompted and then a day of the month in integer form when prompted.